tonykhbo/apple-doc-beta-mcp/README.md

 A Model Context Protocol (MCP) server that provides seamless access to Apple's Developer Documentation directly within your AI coding assistant.

+## 📋 Changelog

+### 1.0.1 Update
+- **🎯 Intelligent Fallback System**: When searching for frameworks instead of symbols (e.g., "SwiftUI"), the server now provides helpful framework information and guidance on correct usage
+- **🔧 Tool Consolidation**: Streamlined from 4 tools to 4 focused tools:
+  - `list_technologies` - Browse all Apple frameworks
+  - `get_documentation` - Get symbol or framework docs (handles both automatically)
+  - `search_symbols` - Search with wildcards and filters
+  - `check_updates` - Check for repository updates via git
+- **🚀 Pre-built Distribution**: No more manual building required - clone and use immediately
+- **🧹 Dynamic Framework Discovery**: Removed all hard-coded framework lists for fully dynamic operation
+- **⚡ Automatic Update Notifications**: Server automatically checks for updates on startup and notifies users when new versions are available
+- **🛡️ Enhanced Error Handling**: Better null safety and professional error messages

 ## 🚀 Features

 - **🔍 Smart Search**: Find symbols across all Apple frameworks with wildcard support (`*`, `?`)